itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 **== (Equal to)  (Elementwise operator)**
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-This operator compares the element values of two different data objects on respective positions and retunrs a resultant data object with **0s** and **1s** according to the comparision result.
+This operator compares the element values of two different data objects on respective positions and returns a resultant data object with **0s** and **1s** according to the comparison result.
 If two values on the respective positions match in two data objects, then a **1** is returned, otherwise a **0** is returned for that position in the resultant data object.
 The way to use this **== (Equal to)** operator is shown as follows.

 *mat3 = mat1 == mat2;*

-Here, a comparision between data objects mat1 and mat2 is done with **==** operator and the result is stored in the data object mat3.
+Here, a comparison between data objects mat1 and mat2 is done with **==** operator and the result is stored in the data object mat3.
 As a result, mat3 contains '1' at the positions where the values in mat1 and mat2 are equal, otherwise '0' where the values are unequal.
 Sizes of mat1, mat2 and mat3 should be equal.

 **!= (unEqual to) (Elementwise operator)**
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-This operator compares the element values of two different data objects on respective positions and retunrs a resultant data object with **0s** and **1s** according to the comparision result.
+This operator compares the element values of two different data objects on respective positions and returns a resultant data object with **0s** and **1s** according to the comparison result.
 If two values on the respective positions differ in two data objects, then a **1** is returned, otherwise a **0** is returned for that position in the resultant data object.
 The way to use this **!= (unEqual to)** operator is shown as follows.

 *mat3 = mat1 != mat2;*

-Here, a comparision between data objects mat1 and mat2 is done with **!=** operator and the result is stored in the data object mat3.
+Here, a comparison between data objects mat1 and mat2 is done with **!=** operator and the result is stored in the data object mat3.
 As a result, mat3 contains '1' at the positions where the values in mat1 and mat2 are unequal, otherwise '0' where the values are equal.
 Sizes of mat1, mat2 and mat3 should be equal.

 **< (lower than) (Elementwise operator)**
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-This operator performs "lower than" comparision operation between the element values of two data objects.
-The way to perform this comparision is shown in the following statement.
+This operator performs "lower than" comparison operation between the element values of two data objects.
+The way to perform this comparison is shown in the following statement.

 *mat3 = mat1 < mat2;*

 In the statement above, elements of **mat1 are** compared with elements of mat2 for **lower than** operation with use of **<** operator.
-The resultant data object **mat3** contains **'1'** at the postions where the element values in data object mat1 are lower than those of mat2 at respective positions, otherwise it containes **'0'** where this condition doesn't satisfy.
+The resultant data object **mat3** contains **'1'** at the positions where the element values in data object mat1 are lower than those of mat2 at respective positions, otherwise it contains **'0'** where this condition doesn't satisfy.
 Sizes of all three data objects mat1, mat2 and mat3 should be the same.

 **<= (lower or equal to) (Elementwise operator)**